 Frequently Asked Questions (FAQ)

 Massachusetts Access to Recovery has specific eligibility requirements for individuals to enroll.
 Please review the Referral Form for participant eligibility criteria.
-(This form must be completed by the referring professional and cannot be completed by participants who wish to be referred.)
+(This form must be completed by the referring provider and cannot be completed by participants who wish to be referred.)

 No. ATR is not a self-referral program.
 Everyone who wishes to participate in ATR must be connected to a professional at an organization within the recovery community who intends to work with the potential ATR participant for at least six months.
 That organization must refer the individual.
 If you are an individual seeking to receive ATR services and you’re not already connected to the recovery community, learn how to get referred.

-ATR Coordinators accept referrals from professionals within the recovery community that maintain a long-term relationship with the ATR participant to ensure that support is continued after the 6-month ATR Program concludes.
+ATR Coordinators accept referrals from providers within the recovery community that maintain a long-term relationship with the ATR participant to ensure that support is continued after the 6-month ATR Program concludes.
 For more information please refer to our Referrers’ Page for information.

 No. It is a violation of ATR Policy and Federal Law for any personal information identifying a potential (or existing) ATR participant to be sent via email.
 All Referral Forms should be faxed to the ATR Coordination office near you.
 For fax numbers, see the Coordinator Contact Page.

 Please speak to the staff in the jail who will be informed about ATR.
-The staff can refer you to a recovery organization in the community once you are released, and then once you have been working with a professional in that organization and they get to know you, they will then be able to refer you to ATR.
+The staff can refer you to a recovery organization in the community once you are released, and then once you have been working with a provider in that organization and they get to know you, they will then be able to refer you to ATR.
 Everyone must have a referral from a recovery organization.
 A jail/prison cannot refer you directly.

-An ATR Coordinator will meet with each participant that is referred to ATR to create a Recovery Plan based on the needs of each participant.
+An ATR Coordinator will meet with each participant that is referred to ATR to create a Recovery Goal Plan based on the needs of each participant.
 ATR Coordinators empower participants by listening to them and responding to their needs.

 Yes, participants have a limited dollar amount that they can use on vouchers for basic needs and other Available Services.